I knew it would happen, I just didn’t expect it would be today.

 “Why do you think she’ll choke?”
 I asked him, trying to determine the source of his anxiety.

 He said kids at school were talking about choking and Epi-pens.
-They asked him if Avery had one.
+They asked him if Avery had an Epi-pen.
 This is when he spoke the words I knew would eventually come.
 The words I wasn’t quite ready to hear.

 One of his classmates asked, “What’s wrong with your sister anyway?”